bitshares/bitshares-core/README.md

 Intro for new developers
 ------------------------

-This is a quick introduction to get new developers up to speed on Graphene.
+This is a quick introduction to get new developers up to speed on BitShares.

-Starting Graphene
+Starting BitShares
 -----------------

 For Ubuntu 14.04 LTS users, see this link first: